RyotaroAbe/json_visualizer/README.md

 ```

-## Show sample value of the variable
+## Show the sample value of the variable
 ```
 [In]

 json_path = 'sample.json'
 vis = jv.visualizer(json_path)
 vis.visualize(with_sample = True)